-Robert D. Bielecki is a New York City based travel technology entrepreneur and angel investor; a patron of the arts with a concentration in creative improvised music and contemporary composition, a passion for literature, as well as a visual arts care-taker with a particular emphasis on new media and video.
+Robert D. Bielecki is a Miami-based travel technology entrepreneur and angel investor; a patron of the arts with a concentration in creative improvised music and contemporary composition, a passion for literature, as well as a visual arts care-taker with a particular emphasis on new media and video.

 At the age of fifteen, his life was forever changed upon hearing Cecil Taylor, the Art Ensemble of Chicago, Steve Lacy, Morton Feldman, and John Cage (who he had the pleasure of meeting in 1992 prior to his passing).